-Farm To Family coupons help you buy locally-grown fresh fruits and vegetables at participating farmers' markets.
-Click here for a list of markets authorized to accept coupons in 2017.
+Farm To Family coupons can be used at participating farmers' markets to buy locally-grown fresh fruits, fresh vegetables and fresh-cut herbs.
+Click here for a list of markets authorized to accept coupons in 2018.

 When can I apply?

-The application process begins in late June of each year.
+The application process begins on July 2 this year.
 Coupons are provided at the time of application.
 Distribution is on a first come, first served basis until all the coupons are gone.
 Apply early!
 Some offices run out quickly.
-Coupons are valid for one market season.
-They expire on October 31st each year.
+Coupons are valid for only one market season, and they expire on October 31st each year.

 What can I get?